 If the display of the sprites on the border is disabled, the coordinates of the sprites range from (32,32) to (287,223).

-The priority of the sprites is from 0 (least priority) to 63 (highest priority) and all sprites have a highest priority over all spectrum screens.
+The priority of the sprites is from 0 (least priority) to 63 (highest priority) and all sprites have the highest priority over all spectrum screens.

 As an example of the palette offset, if the byte of the pixel pattern (0,0) is 0x14, and the palette offset is 0x00, the color will be of the palette index 0x14, but if the palette offset is set to 0x20, The palette index will be 0x34.